Iris palaestina: Taxonomy

 It is also known as the Palestine iris, and it is known in Hebrew as איריס ארץ-ישראלי (iris eretz Israeli).

 Iris palestina was first found in Mesopotamia, part of Syria, and it was first published in Flora Orientalis by Pierre Edmond Boissier in July 1882.

 It was originally thought to be a variety of Iris vartanii.
-It is similar in form to the better known and more decorative Iris planifolia.
+It is similar in form to the better-known and more decorative Iris planifolia.

 Iris palaestina is an accepted name by the Royal Horticultural Society.
-It was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, and then updated on 1 December 2004.
+It was verified by the United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, and then updated on 1 December 2004.

 Distribution and habitat

 It is native to temperate Asia.

 Range

 It comes from Turkey, Jordan, Syria, Lebanon, (including Batha) and Israel.
-It was found in Golan, Galilee, Mediterranean coast, northern valleys, Carmel, Samarian mountains, Samarian desert, Judean mountains, Sharon and Shefela.
+It was found in Golan, Galilee, the Mediterranean coast, the northern valleys, Carmel, Samarian mountains, Samarian desert, Judean mountains, Sharon and Shefela.

 Habitat

 It likes open stony soils (with sandstone material) at low altitudes.
 Normally it is found at coastal sites but is also common within olive groves.